Sasha Lalite (Entrepreneur | Business Consultant | Jewelry Designer | Philanthropist)

 What are the pros and cons of being entrepreneur you’ve experienced so far?

-I have freedom to create and gear my business the way I wish.
+I have the freedom to create and gear my business the way I wish.
 I am not bounded by corporate or organizational constraints and politics.
 I have the liberty to bring my ideas to life and take ownership.
 I am able to network and collaborate with other talents the way I desire and make ideas come to life and to have others see my work globally.
 You never know where your next inspiration will come from, what new passions you will pursue, or what new ideas generate when visionaries are put in one room.

 As an entrepreneur you work long hours, but you know that the time, dedication and work is worth it because you are investing in your growth in all aspects.
-Having your own business is an investment in yourself.
+Having your own businesses is an investment in yourself.